 What can I say?
 I have great parents! 🙂

-I was thinking about those margaritas the other day and wishing I was warm (hi polar vortex!), when I had a flash of ‘ooooh, how about a pink Valentine’s margarita?
+I was thinking about those Florida fun times the other day and wishing I was warm (hi polar vortex!), when I had a flash of ‘ooooh, how about a pink Valentine’s margarita?
 Something fruity, a bit sweet, definitely pink, fun to drink, and would be awesome for all sorts of occasions?!

 Husband, was (as usual) fully on board with a recipe test.
-So I pulled out my shaker, made up some raspberry syrup, juiced a lime and an orange and presented us both with a raspberry orange margarita.
+So I pulled out my shaker, made up some raspberry syrup, juiced some citrus and presented us both with a fruity cocktail.
 One sip, then I wrote it all down, and here we are!

 To make a raspberry orange margarita, combine raspberry syrup with orange juice, lime juice, tequila, and orange liqueur.
 Shake well with ice and serve over the rocks in sugar rimmed glasses.

-- Make a raspberry syrup by combining sugar with raspberries and bringing to a simmer.
+- Make the syrup by combining sugar with raspberries and bringing to a simmer.

 - Juice a lime and an orange.

-- Combine the syrup, juice, tequila, and orange liqueur with ice in a shaker.
+- Combine the syrup, juice, tequila, and liqueur with ice in a shaker.

 - Shake well and divide between two sugar rimmed glasses.

-Instead of the standard simple syrup you would usually make for drinks, this margarita uses a raspberry syrup.
+Instead of the standard simple syrup you would usually make for drinks, this drink uses a raspberry version.

 But it’s also simple!
-I use a 1:1 ratio by weight of the raspberries and the sugar.
+I use a 1:1 ratio by weight of raspberries and sugar.
 No extra water needed.

-Get the raspberries cooking first to break them down and let their juices out, then add the sugar and gently cook until all the sugar is dissolved.
-Once you have the syrup, strain it to get rid of the seeds and then use it as needed.
+Get the raspberries cooking first to break them down and let their juices out, then add sugar and gently cook until all the sugar is dissolved.
+Once you are done, strain it to get rid of the seeds and then use as needed.

 Oh, and you don’t need to spend money on fresh berries (which can be quite pricey when they are out of season!) since frozen berries work great.
-In fact, they may be better since the freezing process breaks down the berries already and then you’re just warming them up before adding the sugar.
+In fact, they may be better since the freezing process breaks them down before you even begin.
 Also, they can sit in your freezer until you are ready to make syrup. win/win/win Three wins!

-Once you have the syrup, making the drink is quite straightforward.
+Once you have the syrup, the rest is quite straightforward.

-One lime, one orange, the syrup, tequila, and orange liqueur.
+One lime, one orange, syrup, tequila, and orange liqueur.
 Everything into a shaker with ice.
 Shake-shake and you’re done!
-Pour the drinks into two ice filled glasses, with sugar rims if you want, and relax.
+Pour the cocktails into two ice filled glasses, with sugar rims if you want, and relax.
 Garnishes are fun, but completely optional!

 Tip: I used Cara Cara oranges, which are my favorites, both for the pretty garnishes and for the flavor of the juice.

-Extra tip: The flesh of Cara Cara oranges is reddish orange, but the juice is orange (just like a navel orange) so don’t be surprised at the orange juice from the pink fruit!
+Extra tip: The flesh of Cara Caras is reddish orange, but the juice is orange (just like a navel) so don’t be surprised at the orange juice from the pink fruit!

 Need a cocktail shaker?
 I love using a glass shaker with a metal top.

-Not only can I see what’s in there, but I never have to worry about the top and bottom of the shaker sticking together from the cold!
+Not only can I see what’s in there, but I never have to worry about the top and bottom sticking together from the cold!